 Another common hiring mistake to watch out for when assessing candidates is not judging each candidate by the same criteria.
 Rather than making sure each candidate checks every box, a business might choose a candidate who checks one or two boxes with flying colors.
 You might come across a candidate who is very dedicated but has little relevant experience.
 While dedication is certainly an outstanding quality, the lack of pertinent experience cannot be ignored.
 A similar scenario might involve a candidate who possesses the required skills but has never worked in your industry.

 This hiring mistake is often attributed to at least two dilemmas.
 First is the role of gut feelings.
 If you have a good feeling about a candidate, does that mean you should dismiss an obvious shortcoming?
-You might also come across a candidate who checks every box but your gut is telling you something else.
+You might also come across a candidate who checks every box, but your gut tells you something else.

 Though gut feelings deserve to be acknowledged, you should not hire or dismiss someone based on gut feelings alone.
 If you’re having trouble finding candidates who check all of your boxes, you must resist the temptation to end the hiring process as soon as possible.
 Instead, you should consider assigning different priorities to different qualifications, which brings us to the next section: